jmagee/qmk_firmware/keyboards/planck/keymaps/jmagee/readme.md

 --------
 My Planck layout is a QWERTY layout characterized primarily by:

- * Modal concept, implementing using layers
+ * Modal concept, implementing using layers.
- * Heavy use of leader sequences
+ * Heavy use of leader sequences.

 Modes
 -----